MotoStatz

 Yamaha MT-03 0-60 mph in 5.11 seconds

-With the same engine as the YZF-R3, we expect similar real-world performance.
-Any deficit would be down to the fact that the MT-03 is naked.
+With the same engine as the Yamaha YZF-R3, we expected very similar real-world performance from the MT-03.

 Yamaha MT-03 Acceleration